 English Language Requirements for non-native speakers of English: Applicants in this category should have competence in English, which is the language of tuition.
 They will be required to supply an IELTS with an overall score of 6.5 or more, unless their primary degree has been taken through English, certification of which must be supplied.

-We are no longer accepting applications for the 2021/2022 entry year.
-We will begin accepting applications for the 2022/2023 entry year beginning October 1, 2021 through the priority deadline of February 1, 2022.
-Any inquiries may be directed to Lisa Newman, Director of Admissions, at firstname.lastname@example.org
+We are now accepting applications for the 2023/2024 entry year.
+Our priority deadline for application submissions is February 1, 2023.
+Any inquiries may be directed to Lisa Newman, Director of Admissions, at email@example.com

 - A completed application form